Ree-jp-minecraft/StackStrage/README.md

 Add endless storage that is simple and easy to use
 Please check the Feature tab for details.

+## Warning

+Versions prior to 2.0 require data migration
+See Migrate-V2 for how to migrate.

 # Setup

 ## Config